shalperin/vr-walk-in-place-game-controller/README.md

 ### Tour of the Project
 - Code lives in /Assets/\_UDNAT
-- Game Objects live under 'udnat' in the scene hierarchy
+- Game Objects live under UDNAT in the scene hierarchy

 ### Assumptions For Running the Demo
 - If you are trying to run the demo right out of the box:  Working Meta PC/VR via Meta Link or whatever.
 You could also add Android support and build/push an APK to the Quest.
 For other VR platforms you may need to reconfigure XR.